Cross-Validation Utilities¶

 - Parameters:

-outer_cv (int, default=5) – Number of outer folds for unbiased performance assessment.
+outer_cv (int, default=5) – Number of outer CV folds (for evaluation)

-random_state (int, optional) – Seed for the cross-validators.
+random_state (int, optional) – Random seed for reproducibility

 - Returns: